What is the purpose of the primary antibody?

 The use of HRP secondary antibodies and AP secondary antibodies is therefore ideal for western blot since there use allows amplification of the signal and easier detection of protein of interest in the middle of a complex protein mixture.

-READ ALSO: What is the swirl on a jet engine for?
+READ ALSO: What is a Type 4 personality type?

 What is the function of the primary antibody in an immunoassay?